African horse sickness in South East Asia

 - difficulty breathing, with or without frothy discharge from the nostrils

 - rapid deterioration and death.

-Further information on the outbreak in Thailand
+Further information on the outbreaks in South East Asia

 - OIE Webinar recordings

 - Thailand scrambles to contain major outbreak of horse-killing virus

 - Pirbright confirms African horse sickness in Thailand